shimrite/CompressionArtifactReductionCNN/README.md

 ![Alt text](Figure_10_imgCorrected.png?raw=true "Title")

-* Please refere to the "FutureDirections" file for my thoughts and plans for the model improvements.
+## * Please refere to the "FutureDirections" file for my next steps for the model improvements.